XavaDigital/ServerlessSaas/README.md

 [Cloud Functions](https://firebase.google.com/docs/functions) for Firebase is a serverless framework that lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
 Your code is stored in Google's cloud and runs in a managed environment.
 There's no need to manage and scale your own servers.

-Cloud Functions are already setup in this project, but you first need to deploy them to your Firebase project before they work: `firebase deploy --only functions`.
+Cloud Functions are already set up in this project, but you first need to deploy them to your Firebase project before they work: `firebase deploy --only functions`.
 Make sure you have run `npm run build` or `yarn build` inside your `/functions` folder.
 The easiest way is to just always run `npm run build && firebase deploy --only functions` from your within your `/functions` folder.

 The Cloud Functions in this project rely on certain variables.
-If you want to use all of the functionalities, like updating subscriptions or sending emails, please first follow the instructions to setup Stripe and Postmark before you try this out.
+If you want to use all of the functionalities, like updating subscriptions or sending emails, please first follow the instructions to set up Stripe and Postmark before you try this out.

 #### Emulators

 You cal also run the functions locally by running `firebase emulators:start`.
 You should build your functions when you make changes, so you probably want to run `npm run build && firebase emulators:start`.
-You should create an `runtimeconfig.json` file inside your functions folder to use environment variables inside the emulators when developing locally.
+You should create a `runtimeconfig.json` file inside your functions folder to use environment variables inside the emulators when developing locally.
 You can take a look at the example file at `functions/runtimeconfig.example.json`.

 Make sure you uncomment the code inside `config/firebase.ts` to let the application use the functions emulator.